-Figure 52: Map of proposed new special policy area S/RRP/L
+Figure 52: Map of proposed East of bypass, Longstanton policy area

 Continuing existing policy areas

 Existing policy areas proposed to be carried forward.
 Maps showing the boundaries of these continuing policy areas can be found at the end of this document.